axieinfinity/ronin-documentation/docs/basics/audits.md

 ---
-description: List of security audits undertaken by Ronin
+description: List of security audits undertaken by Ronin.
 ---

 # Security audits